The modular Association for Coaching, Accredited Advanced Diploma in Coaching

 c) Certificate in Psychological Coaching/Coaching Psychology (5 days)

 The training will provide a broad-based understanding of the theory and practice of coaching and will take a behavioural, cognitive-behavioural, rational emotive behavioural and solution focused approach to psychological coaching and its application to life/personal, health, performance, business and executive coaching.
 Module c) includes training-related coaching supervision.
-Students are expected to make short group presentations, undertake skills practice and read course books/material.
+Learners are expected to undertake skills practice and read course books/material.
 It is recommended that module c) is taken at the end of the programme whereas modules a) or b) are taken at the beginning of the programme.

 NB.
-All five elements (shown in a-c above) include seen take home assignments that must be successfully passed.
+All five elements (shown in a-c above) include submitting Post Programme Reviews.
 Whilst undertaking the programme, participants are actively encouraged to attend conferences/workshops and networking groups etc run by the Association for Coaching, International Society for Coaching Psychology or the BPS Special Group in Coaching Psychology.

 WHO IS THE COURSE FOR?